M A K I N G I T U P A S H E G O E S A L O N G b y H A N N A H M c Q U I L K A N

 Music has almost always been in Anthony's life.
 At the age of seven he told his parents he wanted to learn to play the piano.
 His mother told him if he could find a piano he could have lessons, and thus his music career began after finding a classified advert selling a fully-working piano - for a dollar.

 However, he quickly discovered that learning an instrument the traditional way was not for him.
 The joy in music that came from simply playing, disappeared with learning theory.
-He stopped the lessons, but the excitement of discovering an instrument and learning it intuitively had just begun.
+He stopped the lessons, preserving the excitement of discovering an instrument and learning it intuitively, which had just begun.
 Luckily for Anthony and everyone else, he has a very good ear.

 Anthony began composing music for picture at the turn of the century, pioneering the choice to work almost entirely in software for reasons of speed and flexibility.
-Thanks to the internet he has been able to compose for high-profile international productions between beach swims and bike rides, from his home studio on Waiheke Island
+Thanks to the internet he was able to compose music for high-profile international productions between beach swims and bike rides, from a home studio on Waiheke Island.

-Hannah McQuilkan works as an improvisational actor, a Clown Doctor at Starship Hospital, and is Anthony's #1 fan.
+Hannah McQuilkan has worked as an improvisational performer, a Clown Doctor at Auckland's Starship Hospital, owns and runs a natural health centre, and is Anthony's #1 fan.